em-henken/racket-python-converter/README.md

 2. you will be promted to enter a racket program.
 Copy and paste one of the sample programs.
 3. python code will print out in the command line
 4. take python code and run elsewhere

+## Racket documentation
+Racket is a functional programming language.
+Translating it to a object oriented language meant understanding the difference how each type of language handled functions and built-ins.
+Here is the official Racket documentation if you are unfamiliar: https://docs.racket-lang.org/